Frequently Asked Questions about Background Checks

 Yale’s Policy on Health and Safety of Children and Youth requires background checks for the following people:

-• Organizers and supervisors of overnight, athletic, or non-Yale programs;
+- Organizers, supervisors, program staff, and volunteers of overnight, athletic, or non-Yale programs;

 The person organizing your program will tell you if you need a background check.